appvia/tako/README.md

 ## Similar tools

-_Kev_ is inspired by the simple, easy to use and well adopted Docker Compose specification, as well as several other tools in the Kubernetes manifests generation and templating space such as Kompose, Ksonnet and Kustomize, to name a few.
+Kev is inspired by the simple, easy to use and well adopted Docker Compose specification, as well as several other tools in the Kubernetes manifests generation and templating space such as Kompose, Ksonnet and Kustomize, to name a few.

 See how [Kev differs from Kompose.](docs/tutorials/how-kev-differs-from-kompose.md)

 Each of the solutions above, however, come with their own set of challenges and are lacking in various areas.
 Some have been discontinued, some see very few contributions or updates, others require a great deal of prior Kubernetes expertise to find them useful.

-_Kev_ bridges the gaps in the existing tooling, helping developers familiar with Docker & Compose to easily get up and running with Kubernetes.
+Kev bridges the gaps in the existing tooling, helping developers familiar with Docker & Compose to easily get up and running with Kubernetes.

 ## Contributing to Kev

 We welcome any contributions from the community!
 Have a look at our [contribution](CONTRIBUTING.md) guide for more information on how to get started.
-If you use _Kev_, find it useful, or are generally interested in improving Developer Experience on Kubernetes then please let us know by **Starring** and **Watching** this repo.
+If you use Kev, find it useful, or are generally interested in improving Developer Experience on Kubernetes then please let us know by **Starring** and **Watching** this repo.
 Thanks!

 ## Roadmap